-The five themes are Cash Flow, Profit, Growth, Satisfaction, and Harmony.
+The five goals are Cash Flow, Profit, Growth, Satisfaction, and Harmony.

 Cash Flow

-- Expect to get paid.
-Give customers multiple options to pay including credit cards.
+• Expect to get paid.
+Give customers multiple options to pay, including credit cards.
+Offer discounts for prompt payment.
+Require non-refundable deposits where appropriate.
+Cash in hand is always better than receivables.

-- Get better terms from suppliers, landlords, and banks.
-A 90 day reprieve on loan repayments is probably there for the asking.
+• Get better terms from suppliers, landlords, and banks.
+A 90-day reprieve on loan repayments is probably there for the asking.
+Try this experiment: Contact ten suppliers and ask for 5% better pricing for your continuing trade.
+You will be amazed at how many say yes.

-- Cut back on discretionary spending for 90 days then decide if those expenses were really important.
+• Cut back on discretionary spending for 90 days, then decide if those expenses were really important.
 Maybe cut out janitorial services or those season tickets?
+Do not risk morale, quality, or timeliness.
+That’s a false economy.

-- Increase your line of credit.
-As long as you can pay it down twice a year, a LOC is a tool not a crutch.
+• Increase your line of credit.
+As long as you can pay it down twice a year, a LOC is a tool, not a crutch.
+Don’t think of a line of credit as debt; think of it as cash flow.
+Never borrow against LOC if you have no means to pay it back.

-- Take a hard look at products, services, and pricing.
+• Take a hard look at products, services, and pricing.
 Many companies have out of date or inaccurate cost assumptions that hurt profits.
+Rebalancing margins as the market changes is a critical task.
+In my experience, you should be charging 10-20% more and spending 10-20% less to deliver.

 Profit